Perfect Settings for Love: Spooky Places and Ghost Towns

 So how can we recover the true, original memory?
 We can’t.
 Sure, sometimes returning to a place can trigger a certain amount of recall, but not all of it.
 To reconstruct a memory — even if that reconstruction is imperfect and will always remain so — we depend on available information stored in our brain, on the coordinated activity between the hippocampus and the frontal cortex.
 The hippocampus is the brain’s director, and it tells the cortex which particular neurons it should activate.
 Frequently activated neurons become part of a permanent memory in the cortex; rarely activated neurons are lost.
 And that means that some — or all — of the real information we’re looking for, has probably vanished, along with the telephone number of a long-lost lover, an old password, the first and last names of people who once meant something, faces, birthdays, and once-important, deeply intense conversations.

 Of course, as a writer, I do embrace a certain amount of memory loss.
 Perhaps if I remembered that nameless semi-ghost town as it really was, it wouldn’t seem so romantic now.
 It might well be an ugly place, a hostile community of dullards, one that, after a lifetime of rich experiences, would seem banal, without charm, without mystery.
-But because my memory has played me tricks, I’ve been able to turn it into a delightful fictional community — Blake’s Folly, the setting for my romance, Desert Rose.
+But because my memory has played me tricks, I’ve been able to turn it into a delightful fictional community — Blake’s Folly, the setting for my romance, A Room in Blake's Folly.